semente/python-baseconv/README.rst

 Django
 ------

-The Django Project includes a version of this module on ``django.utils.baseconv``.
+The Django Project includes a copy of this module on ``django.utils.baseconv``.